lupyuen/pinetime-rust-mynewt/rust/app/src/simulator.md

 (Because the Simulator Build is triggered by any file update)

-Let's check the result of our Firmware Build in the Cloud...
+Let's check the result of our Simulator Build...

 [Check out this article to learn more about Clock.cpp](https://wiki.pine64.org/index.php?title=PineTime_Custom_Watchface_Tutorial)